Skip to content

 Warning

-Due to model size, quantization and offloading are highly recommended
+Due to model size, quantization and offloading are highly recommended.

 Parameters

-The model works best on resolutions under 1280x720 and number of frames below 257
+The model works best at resolutions under 1280×720 with fewer than 257 frames.

 Conditions

-In video-to-video workflow, you can set maximum number of frames and option to skip every n-th frame from input video
+The model supports default text-to-video workflow and can optionally use image-to-video or video-to-video conditioning.
+In video-to-video mode, you can set the maximum number of frames and skip every n-th frame from the input video.

 LoRA

-Video Encode
+Video Encoding

 Important